The Best Boiler for a 4-Bedroom House in New Builds

 Combi Boilers

-This is due to the fact that these boilers provide a constant supply of hot water at mains pressure, without the need for a separate hot water cylinder in the attic.
+This is due to the fact that these boilers provide a constant supply of hot water at mains pressure, without the need to store hot water in a separate hot water cylinder in the attic.
+Combination boilers heat water on demand directly from the mains, so they do not store hot water, which can affect water pressure when multiple hot taps are used at the same time.
+When several hot taps are opened simultaneously, the water pressure may drop, especially in larger homes.

-In addition, they are highly efficient in comparison to other types of boilers, which can result not only in added comfort but also in saving money on your energy bills.
+In addition, combination boilers work by providing hot water directly from the mains, which impacts water pressure and performance in properties with multiple bathrooms.
+In larger homes, if several hot taps are used at once, the water pressure may not be sufficient for optimal hot water performance.
+They are highly efficient in comparison to other types of boilers, which can result not only in added comfort but also in saving money on your energy bills.
 Some top combi boiler brands include:

 Regular Boilers